mrudangm/mrudangm.github.io/_pages/about.md

 ---

-I am a Postdoctoral Scholar working with [Dr. William Hiesinger](https://www.hiesingerlab.com/).
+I work with [Dr. William Hiesinger](https://www.hiesingerlab.com/) in the Department of Cardiothoracic Surgery at Stanford Medicine, on physics-based virtual surgical planning and training of surgical robots.
 Previously, I completed my PhD in Mechanical Engineering at The University of Texas at Austin, working with [Dr. Manuel K. Rausch](http://www.manuelrausch.com/) on tricuspid valve biomechanics.
 Before moving to the US, I received a B.Tech degree in Mechanical Engineering from Delhi Technological University.

 My research interests include cardiovascular biomechanics, computational science, surgical robotics, image processing, and scientific visualization.